fujiwara/sqat/README.md

 # sqat
-sqat is message router like "at" command with Amazon SQS.
+sqat is a message router Lambda function like "at" command for Amazon SQS.